AlenaLis/Full-Project/README.md

 1) Open two terminals;
 2) At first terminal you should start api part of the project:
  ```
-  cd api
+ cd Full-Project/api
   ```
   ```
   yarn run server
   ```
 3) At second terminal you should start client part of the project:
 ```
-  cd client
+ cd Full-Project/client
   ```
   ```
   yarn start
 ```
-What is the project for?
+##What is the project for?

 In this project you can: